rick001/ai-sql-copilot/README.md

-# CVS Analytics Copilot
+# AI SQL Copilot

-A modern analytics copilot POC that allows you to query retail sales data using natural language.
-Powered by Ollama (local Llama models) or AWS Bedrock, with ClickHouse or DuckDB as the SQL warehouse.
+An AI-powered analytics copilot that generates SQL queries from natural language using LLMs (Ollama/Bedrock) and executes them on ClickHouse or DuckDB.
+Features conversational query interface, automatic SQL generation with retry mechanisms, validation, and interactive data visualization.

+**Note**: This project uses hypothetical/example retail sales data to demonstrate the system.
+The CVS-branded frontend is part of a proof-of-concept, but the actual data is synthetic and not associated with any real company.

 ## 🏗️ Architecture